medic/cht-docs/content/en/core/guides/android/publishing.md

   - Use the new cht-android version as the Release name
   - Add a one sentence summary of the CHANGELOG entry as the Release notes.

+{{% alert title="Note" %}}
-(Note that published apps are not immediately available to users on the Play Store.
-Confirm, via the Google Play Console, that the release is available before officially announcing it (this could take hours or days).)
+Published apps are not immediately available to users on the Play Store.
+Confirm, via the Google Play Console, that the release is available before officially announcing it (this could take hours or days).
+{{% /alert %}}

 #### New App in the Play Store